CancerGenome/Blat_IGV_Visulization/README.md

 ## Purpose

-IGV Visulization for the locally run Blat Result (PSL Format).
+Visulization for the locally run Blat Result (PSL Format) with IGV report.

 ## Requirement